-The Hessian criterion suggests us to enroll the normal modes associated to the free OH stretchings of the two water molecules into a four dimensional subspace, while all the other degrees of freedom are grouped into mono-dimensional subspaces.
-For this reason, we assign the two water bendings to two separate mono-dimensional subspaces, and the same fate applies to the mode associated to the shared proton motion.
+applies to the mode associated with the shared proton motion.
 The only exception concerns the O-O stretching mode which is collected with a wagging state into a bi-dimensional subspace.
-This choice is driven by previous studies that have provided evidence of the occurrence of a combined state interacting with the shared proton motion.[107, 111] We run 2,000 full-dimensional classical trajectories per degree of freedom, i.e. 2,000 for the mono-dimensional subspaces, 4,000 for the bi-dimensional one, and 8,000 for the four-dimensional subspace.
+This choice is driven by previous studies that have provided evidence of the occurrence of a combined state interacting with the shared proton motion.^{107,111} We run 2000 full-dimensional classical trajectories per degree of freedom, i.e., 2000 for the mono-dimensional subspaces, 4000 for the bi-dimensional one, and 8000 for the four-dimensional subspace.
 For each subspace, the initial kinetic energy is given in the usual harmonic fashion to the four OH stretches and to the modes enrolled in the subspace under investigation.
 No energy is instead given to the other modes.